react-navigation/react-navigation/packages/react-navigation/README.md

 ## Documentation

-* The best way to learn is to follow the [Getting started guide](https://reactnavigation.org/docs/getting-started.html) on the website for a quick tutorial that will cover all the fundamentals.
+* The best way to learn is to follow the [Getting started guide](https://reactnavigation.org/docs/getting-started.html).
+It guides you through the fundamentals of React Navigation.
-* The documentation explains common use cases in the "How do I do ...?" section, such as [tab navigation](https://reactnavigation.org/docs/tab-based-navigation.html) and [Redux integration](https://reactnavigation.org/docs/redux-integration.html).
+* The documentation includes solutions for common use cases in the "How do I do ...?" section, such as [tab navigation](https://reactnavigation.org/docs/tab-based-navigation.html) and [Redux integration](https://reactnavigation.org/docs/redux-integration.html).
-* If you need to build your own navigator, [there's a section for that](https://reactnavigation.org/docs/custom-navigator-overview.html).
+* If you need to build your own navigator, [there's a section for that](https://reactnavigation.org/docs/custom-navigator-overview.html) too.
 * The [API reference](https://reactnavigation.org/docs/api-reference.html) lists all public APIs.
 * The [Community Resources](https://github.com/react-navigation/react-navigation/blob/master/COMMUNITY_RESOURCES.md) document lists some other resources submitted to us by people who use React Navigation.
 Feel free to open a pull request to add your resource to the list.